shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 Raking in the shade felt good after sweating under the pounding sun in the garden.
 Even at this stage, before the leaves had started to fall in earnest, there were already plenty on the ground.
 Henry gathered them together into a pile while Holly grabbed fists full of leaves, twigs and acorns, and stuffed them into a large brown paper bag.
 Henry had forgotten to remind her to change into a shabbier pair of shoes for the yard work, and so the new ones were soon marked up with little grass stains.
 While she worked she hummed a little.

-"Are you singing one of Stephie's songs, Poppet?"
+"Are you singing one of Penny's songs, Poppet?"

-Stephie buried her hands in the vast pile of leaves, crunching them through her fingers.
+Penny buried her hands in the vast pile of leaves, crunching them through her fingers.
 "I suppose so, Papa.
 I think this was one of her songs.
 Only she must have known the words."

 "You mean the lyrics?
 I didn't even realize that there were any.
 I thought it was just a simple tune."
 Henry paused for a minute and leaned against the rake, dabbing at his forehead with the back of his hat.

 Holly dropped the leaves she had gathered into the bag, wiping her hands against her jeans and frowning.
-"Well, maybe you and I don't know the words, but I'm sure that Stephie would have.
+"Well, maybe you and I don't know the words, but I'm sure that Penny would have.
 She knew the words to every song."

 "Wow.
 That's a lot of songs!"